 Mozambique, Zanzibar & The Great Migration

-The newest addition to our ‘Africa’ portfolio is a spectacular 20-day journey to Mozambique, Tanzania and Zanzibar.
+Join us on a spectacular 20-day journey to Mozambique, Tanzania and Zanzibar.
 It is a remarkable mix of vibrant culture, breathtaking scenic beauty, and perhaps the greatest wildlife spectacle on earth – the annual ‘Great Migration’.

 The tour begins in mysterious Mozambique, a little visited country that still moves to centuries-old rhythms of its African, Arabic, Indian and Portuguese influences.
 Indeed the country’s infectious music, tantalising cuisine and social etiquette are entirely reminiscent of Brazil!
 We then move to the endless plains of East Africa, a stage that hosts an annual migration of 1.5 million animals.
 It is a veritable natural film set in the Serengeti, in which 1.4 million wildebeest and 200,000 zebra and gazelle, travel in a clockwise movement, for nearly 3,000kms each year in search of rain-ripened grass.
 We also descend into the Ngorongoro Crater, an area of stunning beauty and one of the oldest wildlife sanctuaries in the world.
 From here we fly directly to the spice island of Zanzibar and its UNESCO World Heritage-listed capital, Stone Town.
 Stepping back some 200 years, the heart of Zanzibar remains a place of winding alleys, bustling bazaars, mosques and grand Arab houses.